astronomer/docs/astro/best-practices/deploy-with-api.md

     ```

-4. Push the Docker image using the `imageRepository` and `imageTag` values that you retrieved earlier.
+5. Push the image using the `imageRepository` and `imageTag` values that you retrieved in Step 2.

     ```bash